Emil-Olszewski/Steam-Hours-Counter/README.md

 ```

 ### What are **raports.txt** and **dates.txt** for?
 In **raports.txt** are infos about previous raports, and in **dates.txt** are dates of previous measurements.
-They are generated automatically and they don't disturbe program's work.
+They are generated automatically and they don't disturb program's work.